 The Cold War and the Division of Berlin

-After World War II, Berlin, as the capital of Germany, was divided into four sectors under the control of the Allied powers: the United States, the Soviet Union, the United Kingdom, and France.
-However, tensions between the Soviet Union and the Western powers grew, leading to the construction of the Berlin Wall in 1961, which physically separated East and West Berlin.
+After World War II, Berlin, as the capital of Germany, was divided into four sectors under the control of the Allied powers: they are the United States of America, Soviet Union, United Kingdom and France.
+Nevertheless, the relations between the Soviet Union and the Western countries intensified with more Build up of the Berlin wall barrier in 1961 cutting across East and West Berlin.

 East Berlin: The Soviet Sector